pylaligand/dart-sqlite/README.md

 # Prerequisites
   * Dart source tree (strictly, you just need runtime/include/dart_api.h)
+  * Dart SDK, if you want to generate documentation
   * sqlite3-dev package
   * Linux or Mac, g++ toolchain.
 (Windows is too hard, for now...)

-  * Dart SDK, if you want to generate documentation
+Either edit build.sh to point to the source tree and SDK, or set the environment variables DART_SOURCES and DART_SDK.

 # Building
-    DART_SOURCES=~/pathto/dart ./build.sh
+    ./build.sh

 # Usage
     #import('lib/sqlite.dart');